Susan Epstein – Education Leadership

 Susan has studied how people learn, from the earliest years through adulthood, and applied that expertise throughout her career.
 She has also explored best practices for developing intelligent computer systems like machine learning models.
 Susan is especially interested in thoughtful educational technology.
-For the past fifteen years, she has served as an elected school board member of a public school district that has received multiple awards for its academic achievement.
+For sixteen years, she served as an elected school board member of a public school district that has received multiple awards for its academic achievement.

 - increased test scores dramatically for all demographic subgroups

 - celebrated that eight of our schools were honored as California Distinguished Schools and two were recognized by the federal government

 - expanded music, art, fitness, hands-on science, summer programs, and after-school programs, and enacted systems to ensure fiscal stability

 - increased network bandwidth in classrooms, provided laptops and smart TVs to all teachers for instruction, and Chromebooks to all students in grades 3-6 for enhanced learning

 - provided extensive professional development to all employees, including research-based socio-emotional curriculum across the schools, and developed strong multi-tiered systems of support